sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 ![...](/docs/assets/images/seattle-feature-importance-rating.png)

 **Figure 10.** *Feature importance for characteristics contributing to host overall rating.*

+It appears that conducting a regression on the training dataset indicates that the listed regressors explain 56.24% of test data for overall estimated revenue in this linear regression model.
+We are presently not considering P-values to find whether regressors are statistically significant, but merely observing the model coefficients to determine degree of impact of regressor upon the overall rating.

 The Top 25 amenities, housing characteristics, and similar factors contributing most greatly in positive association to Airbnb host ratings are depicted in the above bar chart and list.